MorphStore/TVLLibGenerator/README.md

 //Call the add primitive
 vector_t resultVec = add<processingStyle, vector_base_t_granularity::value>(vector1, vector2);
 ```
+For convenience, there is a header file (*header/vector_primitives.h*), which already includes all interfaces and primitive backends.
+However, this works only if there is an interface header for each of the 7 primitive classes and a backend for each ISA, which will be used.

 **Note** This generator harmonizes the interfaces of all primitives.
 Each primitive is a struct with a name suffix, e.g. *add_t*, which has an apply function.
 Additionally, there is a convenience function, e.g. *add(..)*, which calls the apply function.
 Thus, if you are coming from an older TVL version and decided to use the generated code, you might have to refactor you existing code to the partially new interface, i.e. delete any direct calls of the apply function, or add the *_t*-suffix.